Using old windows to make into crafts is a fascinating way to use obsolete and pretty much useless items.

 If you’re lucky enough to find some of these with the glass still in them, grab ‘em!

-There are lots of window crafts that you can make with these, maybe as a cover for a mirror to make a three dimensional frame.
+There are lots of window crafts that you can make with these, maybe over a mirror to make a three dimensional frame.

 They are also unique and unusual coffee tables, with a piece of plate glass over them to protect the old wood.